pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

   "title_selector": "h2.entry-title",
   "link_selector": "h2.entry-title > a"
 }
 If we run the Python process with only these parameters, then we will get a bare-bones RSS feed that only populates the title and URL of each blog post from the website.
 However, you might want to generate a more robust RSS feed that includes the date, thumbnail image, and description of each blog post as well.
-To that end, there are several optional parameters that can be set in the configuration file:
+To that end, several optional parameters can be set in the configuration file:

 - `image_selector`: *Optional*, CSS selector for the image of each element.
 - `description_selector`: *Optional*, CSS selector for the description of each element.